immutant/immutant/docs/guides/web.md

 ### HTTP Streams

-Creating chunked responses are straightforward, as the following Ring handler demonstrates:
+Creating chunked responses is straightforward, as the following Ring handler demonstrates:

 ```clojure